Here’s how to use select() functions.

 @1 |

-Return the first member that fulfills the condition |
+Return the first member that fulfills the condition. |

 @z |

-Search the members from back to front |
+Search the members from back to front. |

 @b |

-Use binary search, which requires that A is an ascendingly ordered sequence and that parameters are separated by colon or they are expressions returning numeric values; the eligible members are found when result of expressions are 0 |
+Use binary search, which requires that A is an ascendingly ordered sequence and that parameters are separated by colon or they are expressions returning numeric values; the eligible members are found when result of expressions are 0. |

 @m |

-Use parallel algorithm to handle data-intensive or computation-intensive tasks; no definite order for the records in the result set; it can’t be used with @1bz options |
+Use parallel algorithm to handle data-intensive or computation-intensive tasks; no definite order for the records in the result set; it can’t be used with @1bz options. |

 @t |

-Return an empty table sequence with data structure if the grouping and aggregate operation over the sequence returns null |
+Return an empty table sequence with data structure if the grouping and aggregate operation over the sequence returns null. |

 @c |

-Enable getting the eligible member(s) from left to right beginning from the first member until the first ineligible member appears |
+Enable getting the eligible member(s) beginning from the first member that makes Boolean expression x true from left to right until the first ineligible member that makes Boolean expression x false appears. |

 @r |

-Enable searching for the first eligible members from left to right and getting all members after it (inclusive) until the last one |
+Enable searching for the first eligible members from left to right and getting all members after it (inclusive) until the last one. |

 @v |

-Return result as a pure table sequence when sequence A is a pure table sequence; return a pure sequence when this option is absent |
+Return result as a pure table sequence when sequence A is a pure table sequence; return a pure sequence when this option is absent. |

 Return value: